-The Federal Subsistence Board (Board) deferred Proposal WP24-01 at its April 2024 meeting.
-Since then, OSM has added an Addendum to the end of this analysis, which adds new information and a revised OSM Conclusion.
-The purpose of the Addendum is to identify information that Regional Advisory Councils had not seen when they made their recommendations.
+OSM has added an Addendum to the end of this analysis, which adds new information in response to the Board's requests, as well as a revised OSM Conclusion.
+The purpose of the Addendum is to identify information that Regional Advisory Councils and the Board had not seen when they made their initial recommendations in fall 2023 and April 2024, respectively.